 Volunteer workers are also not covered, as they are not employees.
 And, even though maritime, postal, and railroad employees and other various federal employees are not covered by state workers’ comp, they do fall under federal coverage.

-If you have doubts if you would be covered based on your type of employment, contact Walton Telken Foster, a team of workers’ comp attorneys in Kirkwood.
+If you have doubts if you would be covered based on your type of employment, contact Walton Telken, a team of workers’ comp attorneys in Kirkwood.

 Can I be Fired for Considering or Filing for a Workers’ Comp Claim?